hapax/hapax.github.io/assets/exponential.md

 <span style="padding-left: 20px; display:block">
-(b) Similarly, by consider the part proportional to $i$, argue that sine can be written as an infinite polynomial
+(b) Similarly, by consider the part proportional to $i$, argue that sine can be written as an infinite polynomial:
 </span>

 $$